John F. Donoghue

 While over the years I have worked on many topics, my primary active research areas are gravitational physics and particle physics.

 You can learn more about my research by exploring the links above.
 Despite good intentions, I have not been keeping up with maintaining these pages.
-I am hopeful to take a pass through updating them in summer 2017.
-(Ha-ha.
-That did not happen!)
 In the meantime, my papers on inSPIRE provide a way to see what I have been recently working on.

 I have retired from the teaching and service roles at the University.
 This allows me more time for exploring my research interests.
 It also allows more freedom in travel for conferences and talks, which I have taken advantage of.